SSO - Azure AD

 Step 2: Open app registration in the Azure AD settings.

-In the Azure Active Directory pane > select on App registrations
+In the Azure Active Directory pane > select App registrations

 .